Amex Platinum vs Amex Gold

 3x Amex Membership Rewards points on flights booked directly with airlines or on Amextravel.com

-5x Amex Membership Rewards points per dollar on prepaid hotels booked on Amex Travel
+5x Amex Membership Rewards points per dollar on prepaid hotels booked with American Express Travel.

 1 Amex Membership Rewards point per dollar on everything else